edborden/smartclime/README.md

 Continuous Integration (CI) is managed via [CircleCI](http://circleci.com).
 Updates to this Github repository will trigger a CircleCI build automatically.
 CircleCI configuration is contained in `circle.yml`.
 This configuration depends utilizes [Firebase CLI](https://github.com/firebase/firebase-tools) directly, which depends on a local secret token, `$FIREBASE_TOKEN`.
 This token can be obtained using Firebase CLI locally with the command `firebase login:ci`.

+* Does a fresh build
+* Runs tests
+* Deploys to Firebase

 ## Further Reading / Useful Links

 * [ember.js](http://emberjs.com/)